Pastured Raised with absolutely No Hormones or No Antibiotics. Living in a Stress Free and Humane environment.

 Whole Turkey – est 15 – 28 lbs. $6.75 lb.
 Down Payment $40

-(We will contact you the Monday before Thanksgiving Day to get the ideal weight you desire.
-Although we cannot guarantee an exact weight ahead of time we do our best to get close to your request.)
+(We cannot guarantee an exact weight ahead of time we do our best to get close to your request.)

 Charmingfare Farm’s turkeys are raised the old fashion way outdoors.
 Farm turkeys are very efficient converters of taking pastures and converting those grasses into meat.
 Turkeys can get up to 50% of their diet from being out on pasture eating fresh grass and bugs.
 In addition to having an amazing salad bar we provide free choice wholesome grain to complete the diet.